-ACTIVITY 2008-1: Acquire New Public Housing Plan Year: 2008 Implemented: 2008
+ACTIVITY 2008-1: Acquire New Public Housing Plan Year: 2008

-Challenge: In King County, 45 percent of all renter households spend more than 30 percent of their income on rent.38 County-wide, fewer than 5 percent of all apartments are affordable to households earning less than 30 percent AMI.39 In the context of these challenges, KCHA's Public Housing waiting lists continue to grow.
+Challenge: In King County, 45 percent of all renter households spend more than 30 percent of their income on rent.34 County-wide, fewer than 5 percent of all apartments are affordable to households earning less than 30 percent AMI.35 In the context of these challenges, KCHA's Public Housing waiting lists continue to grow.
 With the widening gap between available affordable housing and the need of low-income renters, we must continue to find ways to increase the inventory of units affordable to extremely low income households.

 Solution: KCHA's Public Housing ACC is currently below the Faircloth limit, providing the opportunity for the housing authority to turn on "banked" public housing subsidies to add to the affordable housing supply.
 This approach is challenging - public housing units cannot support debt.
 We continue to use MTW working capital creatively to leverage this opportunity with a particular focus on the creation or preservation of hard units in high opportunity neighborhoods.
+In 2015, we will create 139 new public housing units that provide housing opportunities to low-income families, seniors, and people living with disabilities.